Jacarte/jacarte.github.io/_posts/2019-21-03-NonIntrusiveJSFunctionCoverage.md

 fig-caption: # Add figcaption (optional)
 tags: [Fuzzing, JS, Graal, Coverage]
+comments: true
 ---

-I am trying to make and easy and understandable tool, to measure things like code coverage, correctness attraction experimentation and code analysis in JS scripts, but, without modifying the JS code itself.
+I would like to try to make a simple instrumentation tool, to measure things like code coverage, correctness attraction experimentation and code analysis in JS programs, but, without modifying the JS code itself.

 Do you remember <a href="https://www.graalvm.org/docs/why-graal/" target="_blank">Graal</a> and Truffle ?
 Well ... there is an <a href="https://www.graalvm.org/docs/why-graal/" target="_blank">open source JS engine implementation</a>.
 Why GraalJS instead V8 source code ?
-Because we love Java and I want to implement this idea in the fastest way, besides that, the GraalJS architecture is more understandable than the C one.
+Because we love Java and I want to implement this idea in the fastest way, besides that, the GraalJS architecture is more understandable than the C one :(.

 All languages can be translated to an AST (Abstract Syntax Tree) and then the compiler traverses it at least once.
 Interpreter evaluation of code visit each node of the AST executing the specifi semantic of nodes, for example, a math operation node: